flingo64/PhotoStation-Upload-Lr-Plugin/README.md

   To identify the Default Collection, just edit an existing Published Collection: the name of the Default Collection will be shown in the header section of the dialog.
   If the Default Collection has been removed before (this was possible in Photo StatLr befor v5.8.0) there is no way to create a new Default Collection for that Publish Service.

+- Manage __Photo Station Shared Albums__ via Shared Album keyword hierarchies in Lr:<br>
+  Define Shared Album keywords under "Photo StatLr" | "Shared Albums" | "\<Publish Service Name\>" and assign them to photos you want to link to Photo Station Shared Albums.
+  As soon as you publish the respective photos (using Publish mode "Upload" or "CheckExisting") via the given \<Publish Service\>, they will be linked to or removed from the given Shared Albums.<br>
+  For more infos please read the [Wiki article](https://github.com/flingo64/PhotoStation-Upload-Lr-Plugin/wiki/Managing-Photo-Station-Shared-Albums-in-Lightroom-via-Photo-StatLr).

 Download / Sync Functionality:
 -------------------------------
 - Support for re-import of __Comments and Ratings__